 This will allow you to work for a Pennsylvania PI agency, but you will not be able to work for yourself (your own PI company).
 This means you must work under the supervision of a fully licensed Pennsylvania PI agency.
 However, the term “under supervision” will be in namesake only.
 You will not be supervised or guided by an experienced Pennsylvania Private Investigator.
 In fact, PI agencies are not economically structured to have mentor/ student surveillance teams.
 Furthermore, a background in non-PI investigations will give you some transferable knowledge but it will not set you up to become a successful Private Investigator.
 New Private Investigators still need to know how to be successful working operations.
 This is why practical Private Investigator education and training specifically for Private Investigators is necessary.

-PI Guidance in Pennsylvania
+Private Investigator Guidance in Pennsylvania

 This lack of guidance is why so many rookie Pennsylvania Private Investigators burn out and quit and why many experienced Pennsylvania Private Investigators are jaded.
 On top of this, PI clients with small budgets typically get the new unqualified Private Investigators, nobody wins in this situation.
 It is also not fair to small PI clients to use their case files to haphazardly train new Private Investigators.